hphelion/documentation/cli.unix.articles.reports.md

 ##For more information## {#articles}

-For more tips and How-tos on using your UNIX command-line interface (CLI), see [UNIX CLI: Articles on to use the UNIX CLI](/cli/unix/articles/).
+For more tips and How-tos on using your UNIX CLI for HP Cloud, see [UNIX CLI for HP Cloud: Articles on to use the UNIX CLI for HP Cloud](/cli/unix/articles/).